 d.
 The club’s declaration must indicate that all club members have signed an Assumption of Risk and Liability Form releasing Colorado College from any liability suits or claims which may be filed and that all participants on the club team are covered by insurance including special policies that may be required be Colorado College or other organizations and associations involved with the club’s activities.

 e.
 The club’s declaration must include a working budget for operations for the academic year in which official status is being requested.
-Funding will be considered for the following: team association dues, team tournament fees, referee/official expenses, venue rental fees for competitions, 1st Responders for home competitions, first aid kits, and intra-oral safety devices.
+Funding will be considered for the following: team association dues, team tournament fees, referee/official expenses, venue rental fees for competitions, an ATC for home competitions, first aid kits, and intra-oral safety devices.
 For individual sports, entry fees for competitions will be covered for up to and including 10 spots per competitive day.
+The purchase of equipment or other materials under $1,000.00 is expected to be paid for in full by the club team and its members.
 All other expenses are expected to be paid for in full by the club team and its members.
-These include but are not limited to: individual association dues, capital outlay (>$500.00), personal equipment, uniforms, and all expenses related to travel.
-Consideration for funding venue rental fees for practice will be made on a case by case basis and ONLY if there is not a venue on or in the immediate vicinity of campus.
+These include but are not limited to: individual association dues, personal equipment, uniforms, and all expenses related to travel.
+Requests made for equipment or other materials greater than $1,000.00 must be submitted to the Director of Club Sports and will be reviewed on a case by case basis.
+Finally, consideration for funding venue rental fees for practice will be made on a case by case basis and ONLY if there is not a venue on or in the immediate vicinity of campus.

 Consideration will be given on a case-by-case basis for special funding by the Director of Club Sports and the Director of Athletics.
 A written petition must be filed for each of the following to be considered for special financial support: coaching stipends and post-season competition.